BrendanWaspe/BrendanWaspeCV/README.md

 The CV includes:
     1. Profile picture
-    2. Interactive social links to platforms such as GitHub and LinkedIn
+    2. Interactive social links to platforms such as GitHub, LinkedIn, and CV
-    3. General information such as contact details, languages, city location etc
+    3. General information such as contact details, languages, city location, driving license etc
     4. Profile summary
     5. Professional skills
     6. Projects